 E7: Did the household receive remittances in the form of cash during the last 5 years (2018 to 2023) from abroad?

 Ask if the household received remittances in the form of cash during the last 5 years (2018 to 2023) from any of the members who have emigrated.
-It is important to note that some households receive remittances through other means other than Commercial Banks, Mukuru, Western Union, etc. An example is the recent tendency of emigrants of transferring money through a friend or relatives (in local or foreign currencies) such that the equivalent is transferred to the household
+It is important to note that some households receive remittances through other means other than Commercial Banks, Mukuru, Western Union, etc. An example is the recent tendency of emigrants of transferring money through a friend or relatives (in local or foreign currencies) such that the equivalent is transferred to the household.

 E8: How much did your household receive in remittances in cash in the past 12 months (in Malawi Kwacha)?